Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 coi: None

 acknow: The authors would like to thank the organizers and attendees of Brainhack MX.
-The visualization functions were originally developed as part of Nilearn.
-We would like to thank the Nilearn developers, especially the organizers and participants of the Nilearn coding sprint 2015 in Paris.
+The visualization functions were originally developed during the Nilearn coding sprint 2015 in Paris, we would like to thank the organizers and participants of this event.

 contrib: DSM, MF, and JMH wrote the software and report.